-Find out about follow up appointments and tests after treatment for non-Hodgkin lymphoma (NHL).
+You usually have follow up appointments every few months after treatment for non-Hodgkin lymphoma (NHL).

 The team looking after you check how you are and see whether you have any problems or worries.
 The appointments also give you the chance to raise any concerns you have about your progress.

 How often you have appointments

 How often you need follow up appointments depends on your type of NHL and what treatment you had.

-You will generally be seen every 2 to 3 months when you first finish treatment they will be more frequent.
-As time goes by and if all is well you will go to outpatient clinics less and less often.
+You will generally be seen every 2 to 3 months when you first finish treatment.
+As time goes by and if all is well, you will go to outpatient clinics less and less often.
 Your appointments may only be once a year once you are in long term remission.

 Where you have them